wuryantoAji/cits5505GroupProject/README.md

     1. Go to your browser and type http://localhost:5000/login-register/

 ## How to Run the Tests for the Application
+1. assuming that coverage has been installed in the virtual environment
+2. coverage run -m unittest tests/test_suite.py
+3. coverage report to show the code coverage report
+4. coverage html for more detail

 ## Page list
 ### Phase 1